gyzcode/inference-tutorials-generic/face_detection_tutorial/Readme.md

 * Readme.md - The top level of this tutorial (this page)

-## Intel® Distribution of OpenVINO™ toolkit Overview and Terminology
+## Intel® Distribution of OpenVINO™ Toolkit Overview and Terminology

 Let us begin with a brief overview of the Intel® Distribution of OpenVINO™ toolkit and what this tutorial will be covering.
 The Intel® Distribution of OpenVINO™ toolkit enables the quick deployment of convolutional neural networks (CNN) for heterogeneous execution on Intel® hardware while maximizing performance.
 This is done using the Intel® Deep Learning Deployment Toolkit (Intel® DL Deployment Toolkit) included within the Intel® Distribution of OpenVINO™ toolkit with its main components shown below.